innofactororg/bicep-action/README.md

    The workflow utilizes GitHub Environments to enable an approval process for the deployment.

-   Create an environment by following these [instructions](https://docs.github.com/actions/deployment/targeting-different-environments/using-environments-for-deployment#creating-an-environment).
+   [Create an environment](https://docs.github.com/actions/deployment/targeting-different-environments/using-environments-for-deployment#creating-an-environment) in the repository that use this workflow.

-   Add a protection rule and required approvers that need to sign off on deployments.
-Limit the environment to the main branch.
-See [detailed instructions](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#environment-protection-rules).
+   Add **Required reviewers** that need to sign off on deployments.
+Save the protection rules.

+   Limit the environment to the **main** branch.

 1. **Setup Azure Identity**